losandes/polyn-immutable/README.md

 expect(makeNumber.gettersAndSetters.get()).to.equal(3)
 ```

 We have the option of allowing existing scope to be managed by the developer, or to fully clone all functions and manage them in this library.
-The latter is likely to produce more astonishment than the prior, so this library assumes you will manage your scopes.
-If you don't want inner scope to change, make it `immutable`, or simply don't change it (if you're using this library, there's a good chance you believe _getters_ and _setters_ are an anti-pattern anyway).
+We think the latter is likely to produce more astonishment than the prior, so this library assumes you will manage your scopes.
+If you don't want inner scope to change, make it `immutable`, or simply don't change it.

 ## Using JSON Schema or Other Validators